Erfaniaa/binance-futures-trading-bot/README.md

 - There are no complexities and no database usage in this project.
 Even dependencies are a few.
 - It's easy for modifying and customization.
 - You can read the code for educational purposes.
-- You can notified by telegram messages
+- You can be notified with Telegram messages

 ## Run